begeospatial/seams-app/README.md

 No Professional Advice: The App is designed to provide general information and does not provide any form of professional advice or recommendations.
 Users are advised to seek professional guidance before taking any action based on the information provided by the App.

-Limitation of Liability: Under no circumstance shall Be GeoSpatial AB, the developers, contributors, GitHub or Docker be liable for any indirect, incidental, consequential, special or exemplary damages or any damages whatsoever, arising from the use or performance of the App, even if previously advised of the possibility of such damages.
+Limitation of Liability: Under no circumstance shall Be GeoSpatial AB, the Geological Survey of Sweden (SGU), the Ocean Data Factory Sweden, the developers, contributors, GitHub or Docker be liable for any indirect, incidental, consequential, special or exemplary damages or any damages whatsoever, arising from the use or performance of the App, even if previously advised of the possibility of such damages.

 External Links: The App might contain links to external sites.
 These links are provided for convenience only, and their inclusion does not imply endorsement by the developers or contributors of the App.
 We have no control over, and assume no responsibility for, the content, privacy policies, or practices of any third-party sites or services.